-Last Updated | October 4, 2024
+Last Updated | April 17, 2025

 How Long to Keep Medical Records Using CRM?

 Medical record retention with CRM systems requires careful consideration of legal requirements, data types, and the organization’s needs.
-Law-making bodies define how long are medical records kept.
+Law-making bodies define how long medical records are kept.
 Usually, the medical record-keeping period ranges from five to ten years after the patient’s death, discharge, or last treatment.

 What Is Medical Record Retention And Destruction Policy?

 Medical records’ retention and destruction logs are useful for tracking the document’s safe storage.
-This step streamlines patient data management and ensures that the medical facility is in compliance with state laws and HIPAA.
+This step streamlines patient data management and ensures that the medical facility is in compliance with state laws and HIPAA.Â

 Retention Policy